-The following sections provide more detailed information on the impacts of the different LTEMP alternatives, particularly for low summer flows, the carryover equalization release metric, and alternative-specific comparisons to Alternative A (no-action alternative).
-These results supplement those covered in Section 4.1 of this DEIS.
+The following sections provide more detailed information on the impacts of the different LTEMP alternatives, particularly for low summer flows, the carryover equalization release metric, and alternative-specific comparisons to Alternative A (No-Action Alternative).
+These results supplement those covered in Section 4.1 of this EIS.

-12 D.2.1 Low Summer Flows
+D.2.1 Low Summer Flows

-14 During years with low summer flows, releases would be lower than typical in July, August, and September and proportionally higher in May and June, in order to maintain the same 15 16 annual release volume.
-In years when the required annual release volume is not known until the 17 end of the water year (e.g., during balancing or equalization), the low summer flows monthly 18 volumes may end up being higher or lower than those originally projected in April, due to 19 changing hydrologic conditions.
-Figure D-6 shows the modeled frequency of occurrence of low 20 summer flows.
-Note that Alternatives C and E were modeled with implementation of low

-21 summer flows during the entire 20-year period, whereas Alternative D was modeled with low
+During years with low summer flows, releases would be lower than typical in July, August, and September and proportionally higher in May and June, in order to maintain the same annual release volume.
+In years when the required annual release volume is not known until the end of the water year (e.g., during balancing or equalization), the low-summer-flows monthly volumes may end up being higher or lower than those originally projected in April because of changing hydrologic conditions.
+Figure D-6 shows the modeled frequency of occurrence of low summer flows.
+Note that Alternatives C and E were modeled with implementation of low summer flows during the entire 20-yr period, whereas Alternative D was modeled with low summer flows only during the second 10 yr of the LTEMP period.
+For those alternatives with low summer flows, the modeled number of low summer flows in the 20-yr period ranged from zero to four occurrences per trace.
+Depending on the alternative, the average ranged from 0.7 to 1.8 low summer flows per 20-yr run.